-Many filers—especially self-employed individuals—fail to take advantage of credits because they think they are ineligible, Barajas said.
+Many filers, especially self-employed individuals, fail to take advantage of credits because they think they are ineligible.

 3. Investment income can disqualify you

-In 2017, income derived from investments, whether it is stock dividends, rental properties or inheritance, disqualifies you if it is greater than $3,450 in one year.
+In 2022, income derived from investments disqualifies you if it is greater than $10,300 for the year.

 4. Eligibility fluctuates

 - Loss of an annual bonus